Denison University: Admissions

-Denison University is one of the few universities that guarantees to meet the financial needs of all admitted students (including international students).
-As long as they are admitted, they will receive sufficient financial aid to afford a Denison education.
-Because of this policy, Denison recruits highly-achieving students from all over the United States and around the world each year.
+On its website, Denison University says it is one of the few universities that guarantees it will meet the financial needs of all admitted students (including international students).
+The university is need-blind for domestic applicants.

-In the admission season for fall 2021 entry, there were more than 9,500 applicants, with 28% of the applicant pool receiving offers to become members of the Class of 2025.
+In the admission season for fall 2023 entry, there were more than 14,500 applicants, with an admission rate of 17%.
 Recent trends show an expanding interest from international student populations, with application submissions increasing from 2,447 in 2019 to 3,255 in 2021.
-Enrollment among international students has also increased during this period, from 97 newly enrolled international students to 131 over the three year span.
-Among freshman students who committed enrolling in Fall 2021, composite SAT scores for the middle 50% ranged from 1330 to 1550, while composite ACT scores for the middle 50% ranged from 30 to 35.
-For context, Denison practices test-optional admissions.
-Consequently, the SAT & ACT ranges reported here are based only the portion of the Denison student body that reported their scores, not the entire Denison student body.
-In terms of class rank, in Fall 2021, 76% of enrolled freshmen were in the top 10% of their high school classes.
-From a nationwide perspective, U.S. News & World Report categorizes Denison as "most selective," which is the highest degree of selectivity the magazine offers.
+Enrollment among international students has also increased during this period, from 97 newly enrolled international students to 131 over the three-year span.
+Among freshman students who committed to enrolling in Fall 2021, composite SAT scores for the middle 50% ranged from 1330 to 1550, while composite ACT scores for the middle 50% ranged from 30 to 35.
+Denison practices test-optional admissions.
+Consequently, the SAT and ACT information reported is not based on the entire student body and instead reflects the middle 50% of only those students who opted to provide their test scores.
+In Fall 2021, 76% of enrolled freshmen were in the top 10% of their high school classes.
+U.S. News & World Report categorizes Denison as "most selective".
 Roughly 15 percent of the incoming class are admitted through athlete recruits.
-Denison University, like most major American higher education institutions, implements the holistic review admissions process.
+Denison University implements the holistic review admissions process.
 In addition to the standard results, extracurricular activities, awards, honors, character, community contributions, enthusiasm, specialties, etc. are criteria that are factored into the application process.